10 Shear Loading in Beams

 V = Internal shear force at the cross-section [N, lb]

-Q = 1st moment of area at the point of interest on the cross-section [m3, in.3]
+Q = First moment of area at the point of interest on the cross-section [m3, in.3]

-I = Area moment of inertia of the cross-section [m4, in4]
+I = Second moment of area of the cross-section [m4, in.4]

 Fnail = Horizontal shear force resisted by each nail [N, lb]